alessandrosalerno/gtm-magic-custom-event/README.md

             -   **Inherit from Variable**: (Default) preserve the original type from the data source.
             -   **String/Number/Boolean**: Forces the value to be converted and validated as the selected type.
 -   **Advanced Settings**
-    -   **Use a custom Data Layer name**: Enable this if your website's Data Layer variable is not named dataLayer. **Note**: After saving, you must manually update the tag's "Accesses Globals" permission to include your custom Data Layer name.
+    -   **Use a custom Data Layer name**: Enable this if your website's Data Layer variable is not named "dataLayer". **Note**: After saving, you must manually update the tag's "Accesses Globals" permission to include your custom Data Layer name.
     -   **Enable Debug Mode**: Check this to see detailed raw and processed data logs in the browser's console during testing.

 ---